cockroachdb/docs/src/current/cockroachcloud/upgrade-to-v23.2.md

 Upgrading a CockroachDB {{ site.data.products.dedicated }} cluster to a new major version is opt-in.
 Before proceeding, review the CockroachDB {{ site.data.products.cloud }} [CockroachDB Cloud Upgrade Policy](https://cockroachlabs.com/docs/cockroachcloud/upgrade-policy).
 {{site.data.alerts.end}}

-If you previously upgraded to a Pre-Production Preview of {{ page.page_version }}, your cluster will be upgraded to this version automatically, and no further action is required.
+If you previously upgraded to a Pre-Production Preview of {{ page.page_version }}, your cluster will be upgraded to {{ page.version.version }} automatically, and no further action is required.
 {% endif %}

 ## Step 1.
 Verify that you can upgrade